shlomif/shlomi-fish-homepage/lib/notes/first-kiss.md

 3. Muscular, athletic, and without too much excess fat, e.g: ["Athletic Babes" on Twitter](https://twitter.com/Athletic_Babes).

-4. An "alpha female": the insurgent, rebellious, independent, "bad girl", awe-inspiring, sexy, exciting, girl, who can get out of any trouble she may get into and keeps challenging social norms.
+4. An ["alpha female"](https://www.shlomifish.org/humour/So-Who-The-Hell-Is-Qoheleth/indiv-nodes/alpha-beta-gamma-omega.xhtml): the insurgent, rebellious, independent, "bad girl", awe-inspiring, sexy, exciting, girl, who can get out of any trouble she may get into and keeps challenging social norms.
 Akin to Wesley Snipes in [here](http://www.ericsink.com/entries/hg_denzel.html) , or [Milady de-Winter](https://en.wikipedia.org/wiki/Milady_de_Winter) in [The Three Musketeers](https://en.wikipedia.org/wiki/The_Three_Musketeers).

 5. Attractive enough and groomed enough.

 Do note that per [the story about Nasruddin looking for the perfect woman](https://nice-inspiration.blogspot.com/2011/05/looking-for-perfect-wife.html) only to realise she was looking for the perfect man, I am quite lenient in my requirements.
-I also think that while ["johndoemer" had a bad attitude](https://www.shlomifish.org/humour/fortunes/show.cgi?id=sharp-perl-jobs-EmWatson-Saladin-knights-Templar) it is indicative of the fact that our society has transcended caring too much about such superficial physical parameters for a woman's attractiveness.
+I also think that while ["johndoemer" had a bad attitude](https://www.shlomifish.org/humour/fortunes/show.cgi?id=sharp-perl-jobs-EmWatson-Saladin-knights-Templar) when criticising Emma Watson's looks in an IRC conversation, that conversation is indicative of the fact that our society has transcended caring too much about such superficial physical parameters for a woman's attractiveness.

 ----